 Many people living in India write in the Devanagari script, developed between the 1st and 4th centuries.
 The script contains 47 primary characters including 14 vowels and 33 consonants and is written from left to right.
 The characters have symmetrical rounded shapes within squared outlines and are all written in the same case, without any capitalisation.

 One of the most popular Indian greetings is Namaste, sometimes called namaskar or namaskaram, translating as ‘I bow to the divine in you’.
-This respectful way of saying hello, goodbye, and thank you has seen a huge uptake around the world during the Coronavirus outbreak as an alternative to handshakes and hugs.
+This respectful way of saying hello, goodbye, and thank you has seen a e around the world huge uptakduring the Coronavirus outbreak as an alternative to handshakes and hugs.
 The gesture is performed by placing the palms together in prayer pose in front of the chest, fingers pointing upwards, and making a slight bow.

 Another popular saying is 'Atithi Devo Bhava', a Sanskrit verse from Hindu scriptures that translates as 'the guest is equivalent to god'.
 In Indian culture, guests have always been given supreme importance.